Drug Evaluation Committee 2004-12 Pros and Cons of Direct Interviews with Subjects by Sponsors of Clinical Trials

 1. 1.

-As you know, in a clinical trial system, the sponsor requests the medical institution to conduct the trial, and the investigator administers the necessary medication and tests to the subject in accordance with the study protocol.
-If there are any questions from subjects regarding the clinical trial, the investigator is expected to respond to them at the site.
+As you know, in a clinical trial system, the sponsor requests the Investigator Site to conduct the trial, and the investigators administer the necessary medication and tests to the subjects in accordance with the study protocol.
+If a subject has any questions regarding the clinical trial, the Investigator Site will respond to them.

 2. 2.